 A notary public is empowered to administer oaths, take depositions, qualify parties in bills in chancery, and take affidavits (8-16-302).
 Since July 1, 1993, all notaries public have been authorized to exercise the functions of a notary public in all counties in Tennessee (8-16-208).
 Notaries are required to keep an office in the county in which the notary is appointed (8-16-108).

-A fee of $12 is paid to the county clerk in the county of election for issuance of a commission.
+A fee of $14 is paid to the county clerk in the county of election for issuance of a commission and filing of bond.
 The county clerk will certify the election and forward the fee to the Secretary of State, who, upon receipt of the certificate and the fee, will forward the commission from the governor.
 The county clerk notifies the person to whom the commission was issued, and, after the oath has been taken and bond posted, the county clerk delivers the commission to the person elected.
 The county clerk must keep a record of issuance and expiration dates of commissions, noting such on the bond and in a minute entry (8-16-107).
 At this time the notary may go to an office supply store and purchase a notary stamp in any color except black or yellow.

 Effective July 1, 2004 to be a notary the applicant must file an affidavit stating that they have never been removed for official misconduct, had their commission revoked or suspended, or been found guilty of unauthorized practice of law.